A conversation with Paul Hickman

 Facts are on our side, but truth generally loses in a battle of reality versus emotive imagery.

 But I’ll give you the facts.
-The most important one is that, worldwide, cattle farming causes the most deforestation.
-The World Resources Institute (WRI) has analysed satellite data and found that, from 2000-2015, cattle farming resulted in 45.1 million hectares of deforestation.
-During the same period, palm oil was a long way behind, responsible for 10.5 million hectares of deforestation.
+The most important one is that cattle farming causes the most deforestation worldwide.
+The World Resources Institute (WRI) has analysed satellite data and found that, from 2000 to 2015, cattle farming resulted in 45.1 million hectares of deforestation.
+During the same period, palm oil was far behind, responsible for 10.5 million hectares of deforestation.

-Just for comparison, soy cultivation led to 8.5 million hectares deforested over that period.
-When you consider that virtually all soy goes to animal feed, meat production is responsible for 53.6 million hectares of deforestation during the period – more than five times more than palm production.
+For comparison, soy cultivation led to 8.5 million hectares of deforestation over that period.
+When you consider that virtually all soy goes to animal feed, meat production is responsible for 53.6 million hectares of deforestation during the period—more than five times more than palm production.

 Compared to the meat industry, the palm oil sector has taken significant steps to combat deforestation.
-A combination of corporate and government policies has led to a decrease in deforestation in the palm oil supply chain, especially in the last five years.
+A combination of corporate and government policies has led to decreased deforestation in the palm oil supply chain, especially in the last five years.

 What challenges does palm oil face in the future?